MDHSRobotics/Dive-2025/sysid/SysId_Guide.md

 18. Comment out SignalLogger.stop() in testExit.

+## Swerve drive slip current:
+1. Go to CommandSwerveDrivetrain and create a SysId slip current routine.
+You should set the quasistatic ramp rate to something low, like 0.1 volts per second.
+You will not need to log the state in the routine, because you will view it live in AdvantageScope.
+2. Make sure you have a controller binding for quasistatic forward.
+Do not use quasistatic backward or dynamic.
+4. Deploy your robot code, and open AdvantageScope.
+Go to "Help", then "Show Preferences", then set "Live Source" to Phoenix Diagnostics.
+5. Get the ID of one of the front drive motors in TunerConstants, and find the motor in AdvantageScope.
+6. Open up a line graph and plot Velocity and StatorCurrent.
+7. Enable test mode and drive the robot up to a wall so the front is fully against the wall.
+8. Run quasistatic forward until the wheels stop whistling and start slipping.
+Then disable test mode.
+9. Press the pause button in AdvantageScope, and zoom in on the line graph to find when the velocity starts to rise and the stator current starts to drop.
+The maximum stator current is your slip current.
+10. Save the value to "kSlipCurrent" in TunerConstants.
+11. Open AdvantageScope.
+Go to "Help", then "Show Preferences", then set "Live Source" back to NetworkTables 4.

 ## Other CTRE gains (like for an elevator):
 1. Write a sysid routine and sysid commands for the elevator.
 Use this as an example: https://github.com/MDHSRobotics/Dive-2025/blob/experiments/src/main/java/frc/robot/subsystems/elevator/Elevator.java
 2. Make sure you have controller bindings for quasistatic forward, quasistatic backward, dynamic forward and dynamic backward.